-As noted above, the Company's Bylaws provide that Directors are elected by a plurality of the votes cast.
-Although nominees who receive the most votes for the available positions will be duly elected, on December 5, 2014, the Board adopted a Majority Voting Director Resignation Policy (the "Resignation Policy") applicable to nominees who fail to receive the affirmative vote of a majority of the votes cast in an uncontested election for Directors.
-The Resignation Policy requires that a nominee not receiving a majority affirmative vote in an uncontested election promptly tender to the Board or its Chair their resignation from the Board and committees on which the Director serves.
+The Company's Bylaws provide that Directors are elected by a plurality of the votes cast.
+Although nominees who receive the most votes for the available positions will be duly elected, the Board has adopted a Majority Voting Director Resignation Policy (the "Resignation Policy") applicable to nominees who fail to receive the affirmative vote of a majority of the votes cast in an uncontested election for Directors.
+The Resignation Policy requires that a nominee not receiving a majority affirmative vote in an uncontested election promptly tender to the Board or its Chair their resignation from the Board and committees on which that Director serves.
 The resignation may be conditioned upon Board acceptance.
 If it is not so conditioned, the resignation must specify that it is effective immediately on delivery.